Migrating from ISC DHCP to Kea DHCP using the Migration Assistant

 So what does the Kea Migration Assistant do?

-KeaMA, the Kea Migration Assistant, is a branch of the legacy ISC DHCP server and is available at https://gitlab.isc.org/isc-projects/dhcp/tree/master/keama.
-It takes the existing ISC DHCP configuration language and outputs it as a Kea JSON configuration.
+KeaMA, the Kea Migration Assistant, is a branch of the legacy ISC DHCP server that takes the existing ISC DHCP configuration language and outputs it as a Kea JSON configuration.
+The project repository is available in the DHCP code tree at https://gitlab.isc.org/isc-projects/dhcp/tree/master/keama.

 Administrators need to run it once each for IPv6 and IPv4 configurations; KeaMA produces separate output files for each.